daschatten/giix-advanced/README.md

 giix-crud-advanced
 =============

-This repository contains yii code generator library based on giix.
+This repository contains a yii code generator library based on giix.

 Requirements
 ------------